MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 ### Object anchors

-The object anchors feature uses a 3D model of an object to automatically detect and anchor to a real-world object.
+The object anchors feature uses a 3D object of an object to automatically detect and anchor to a real-world object.
 Use this anchor type as an alternative when you can't attach a physical marker to an object or near an object.
 With an object anchor, no printed marker is required; you just need a 3D capture of the object that HoloLens uses to recognize in the real world.
 Object anchors are recommended for larger static objects.

 Object anchors allow you to convert with a smaller level of detail, set a higher minimum scan percentage, and add step text or graphics to encourage operators to scan the object from all sides.